DaveHudson/next-typescript-appsync/README.md

 }
 ```

-Create a few more with your own todo name and description and then take see how the data looks in GraphiQL with the following query.
+Create a few more with your own todo name and description then use the following query to see your data:

 ```ts
 query MyQuery {